Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 =======
 # AI Engine GMIO Performance Profile

-> **Note**: This tutorial targets the [VCK190 ES board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available via early access.
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license, contact your Xilinx sales contact.

->>>>>>> d8d61191...
-Updated headers and footers, fixed image references (#33) AI Engine tools support mapping the GMIO port to the tile DMA one-to-one.
+AI Engine tools support mapping the GMIO port to the tile DMA one-to-one.
 It does not support mapping multiple GMIO ports to one tile DMA channel.
 There is a limit on the number of GMIO ports supported for a given device.
 For example, the XCVC1902 device on the VCK190 board has 16 AI Engine to NoC master unit (NMU) in total.
 For each AI Engine to NMU, it supports two MM2S and two S2MM channels.
 Hence there can be a maximum of 32 AI Engine GMIO inputs, 32 AI Engine GMIO outputs supported, but note that it can be further limited by the existing hardware platform.